stripedmustard/Team4/index.md

 ## Daily Activities
 **_1/18/19_**
 Today we met with Ryan, as a group, for the first time to go into more detail about the project.
-We went into specifics about the Blog Bot, learning that
+We went into specifics about the Blog Bot.
 Ryan mentioned that our Blog Bot must not publish the posts, but should send the posts to him.
-According to the Kentucky Bar Law Association, only lawyers can create such posts to their blog.
+According to the Kentucky Bar Law
+Association, only lawyers can create such posts to their blog.
 Ryan said that the Blog Bot should send an email of the drafted post to him.
 Ryan said that he would prefer a range of five hundred to one thousand words on each blog post.
 In the middle of the meeting, he introduced us the Lonnie, their web guru.
 Lonnie mentioned that he is familiar with the logistics of our project and said that we can contact him if we have any questions or concerns.

 **_1/24/19_**